k3s-io/docs/docs/faq/faq.md

 ### What is the difference between K3s Server and Agent Tokens?

-For more information on managing K3s join tokens, see the [`k3s token`](../reference/cli/token.md) documentation.
+For more information on managing K3s join tokens, see the [`k3s token` command documentation](../cli/token.md).

 ### How compatible are different versions of K3s?